What is an Electrocardiograph?

 The electrical activity of the heart causes the heart muscles to contract that results in the pumping of the heart.
 The ECG is in the form of spikes and dips known as waves.
 The wave pattern helps in assessing the rate and rhythm of our heartbeat.

-The human heart is an unique organ, which produces an electrical impulse by itself.
+The human heart produces an electrical impulse by itself.
 As this electrical impulse passes through our heart, it generates an electrical current that spreads over our body and reaches the skin.

-The patient is connected to the Electrocardiography (ECG) machine with three electrical leads (one each to both wrists and the third to the left ankle of the patient), that is used to monitor the activity of the heart.
+The patient is connected to the Electrocardiograph (ECG) machine with three electrical leads (one each to both wrists and the third to the left ankle of the patient), that is used to monitor the activity of the heart.
 This is standard ECG testing.
-Of course, detailed ones do exist, involving multiple leads to the patient’s chest.

 P to T in the graph represents a specific activity of the heart.
 Let’s break it down.